ckeditor/ckeditor4-docs/docs/guide/dev/features/tabindex/README.md

 ## Influencing Tab Index

 You can customize the place that CKEditor will take in the <kbd>Tab</kbd> order of a web page that it is embedded in.
-Use the CKEDITOR.config.tabIndex option to assign a custom `tabindex` value to a CKEditor instance.
+Use the {@linkapi CKEDITOR.config.tabIndex CKEDITOR.config.tabIndex} option to assign a custom `tabindex` value to a CKEditor instance.
 For example:

     config.tabIndex = 3;